 Like the famous 12th century abbot and theologian Joachim of Fiore, I came to the study of apocalypticism later in life!
-But over the past five years, I have been very engaged with the subject.
 My primary research interests include apocalyptic literature of the 3rd and 4th centuries, the early medieval commentary tradition on the Revelation of John, and apocalyptic paradigms in music.
 Current book projects include editing the forthcoming Cambridge Companion to Apocalyptic Literature, producing the first English translation of the 8th century Cambridge Glossa in Apocalypsin (edited by Msgr.
 Roger Gryson in the Brepols series Corpus Christianorum) and, in collaboration with Lorenzo DiTommaso at Concordia University, co-editing a collection of essays entitled Dies Irae, Dies Illa: Music in the Apocalyptic Mode.
 I am a member of the North American Patristics Society and serve on the advisory board of the UCCS Center for Religious Diversity and Public Life.
 Much of what I engage with in the disciplines of history and religious studies inform my practice as a musician.

 The Cambridge gloss on the Apocalypse of John: Sources, Transmission and the Lost HL Commentary